learn-co-curriculum/crafting-html-docs-readme/README.md

 <p>This <a href="http://www.google.com">link</a> will be a part of a separate paragraph.</p>
 ```

+This would render as:

+This [link](http://www.google.com) will be a part of a separate paragraph.

 ## Define the document type tag: `<doctype>`

 We'd like to introduce you to a new tag, a tag that defines the _entire_ HTML